blbadger/blbadger.github.io/autoencoder-representation.md

 The latter observation is far from trivial: there is no guarantee that a function learned by an autoencoder, even if this function is not the identity, would be capable of de-noising an input.
 We next investigate why this would occur.

-### Autoencoders are capable of denoising an input without being explicitly training to do so
+### Autoencoders are capable of denoising without being trained to do so

 To re-iterate, [elsewhere](https://blbadger.github.io/depth-generality.html) it was found that deep learning models lose a substantial amount of information about the input by the time the forward pass reaches deeper layers, and furthermore that moels tend to learn to infer that lost information upon training.
 The learning process results in arbitrary inputs being mapped to the learned manifold, which for datasets of natural images should not normally be approximated by Gaussian noise.
 The learning process for natural image classifiers is therefore observed empirically to be as analagous to learning how to de-noise an input.
 One may safely assume that the same de-noising would occur upon training an autoencoder.